GreyKeenan/dukesup/index.md

 just like if the opponent took them.

 **The first player's first turn is a special case.**
-On this turn, you can only swap out DUKES if you play the original DUKE in a run/set.
+On this turn, you can only swap out DUKES if you immediately play the original DUKE in a run/set.
 You cannot just pick up a DUKE and put it in your hand.

 *You cannot swap out your FIEF like a DUKE.